dd010101/vyos-jenkins/readme.md

 This will take a while - after all is done then you can `exit` the container and you should have `build/live-image-amd64.hybrid.iso`.

+Something isn't right
+--

+You may face situation when Jenkins build may fail or doesn't produce .deb packages and thus ISO build fails with unmet dependencies.

+There are two logs you should check for pointers.

+1) In Jenkins - find the job/packages of your interest - select branch of interest and find last run with `Git SHA1: ...`.
+There may be other runs without `Git SHA1: ...` - those aren't build run, those are branch indexing runs that check if package needs rebuild - ignore those.
+2) The `uncron.service` has log file you can access via `journalctl --no-pager -b -u uncron.service`, look for package in question and check if there isn't error output or `Job exited with code 0` other than 0.

+If you face errors that doesn't make sense then it's likely your docker container is outdated or your Jenkins configuration is missing some pieces.
+Thus, as first thing you can try to rebuild the [docker container](#build-patched-vyos-build-docker-images) and if that doesn't help then verify all the Jenkins configuration is in its place.

 Smoketest
 --